 Morale checks are made every turn at every colony.
 There are a wide variety of factors that can affect the Morale of the populace, from being too far away from a large colony, to having been occupied by an enemy force, to having a large ground force present, to having full employment of the populace.
 If the Morale drops to less than half of the Census value, then the income production of the colony drops to half and the colony will no longer be able to supply your units. if the Morale drops to 0, then all productivity at the colony ceases and the planet is considered to be in rebellion.

 At the end of every year, a check is made to see if the population grows (if not capped by the Capacity stat.)

 Systems are explored by sending a unit to that system.
-Generally, any unit sent to a system will gain current and complete information about the system at the end fo the turn that they arrive.
-Optionally, those units with the "Explorer" trait are the only ones that recieve complete information, and the normal units would instead get some subset of information.
+Generally, any unit sent to a system will gain current and complete information about the system at the end of the turn that they arrive.
+Optionally, those units with the "Explorer" trait are the only ones that recieve complete information, and the normal units would instead get some subset of that information.

 Many units, generally those who are variants of Ships-Of-The-Line, have special abilities.
 These abilities usually give that unit some small advantage in certain circumstances.

 Assault - These units are able to perform Planetary Assaults.
 They can carry a number of ground units equal to the unit's cost (rounded down).
 A ground unit is roughly 10 Boarding Parties in size.

 Ballistic - Ballistic units rely on their long-range seeking weapons (usually drones) as their main armorment.
 They benifit from being able to engage their opponents from extreme range or from outside of the normal engagement distance, but require more logistical attention.
 These units are generally called "Drone Bombardment" ships in SFB.